clambro/black-hole-thesis/docs/description.md

 https://github.com/user-attachments/assets/251b2dda-4cea-4b1f-9686-3c114f5dc50f

-The 2D visualizations look a lot sleeker, but let's look at that same $\epsilon=21.5$ result in one dimension (just the radius) to watch the wave profile sharpen more clearly at each implosion:
+The 2D visualizations look a lot sleeker, but let's look at that same $\epsilon=21.5$ result in one dimension (just the radius) to watch the wave profile sharpen more clearly at each implosion.

 https://github.com/user-attachments/assets/9c9a346b-193c-4a71-bae6-bb3209e3b617

 (The flickering you see at the sharp peak of the wave is not physical.
-It's just an artifact of the downsampling we use for the visualization.)
+It's just an artifact of the visualization.)

 That gives us an idea of how the individual runs look, but what does the overall picture look like across a range of amplitudes?
 I knew from previous work that the range of interest for this study was between $\epsilon = 18$ and $38$, so I started by doing a scan of that range every 0.25 units and tracking the final black hole mass and formation time.
 This revealed the overall pattern we were looking for.
 I then did a closer scan of 40 points at $\pm 3\%$ of each estimated critical point to resolve the scaling behaviour, and then ten more points really close to each estimated critical point to narrow them down even more.
-The final results look like this:
+The final results look like this

 <div align="center">
   <img src="images/final_results.png" alt="The final results showing the critical scaling behaviour" width="600">